slothelle/cryptozoologist/README.md

 * `Cryptozoologist::Dictionary.quantity`
 * `Cryptozoologist::Dictionary.filler` ("a", "the", etc)
 * `Cryptozoologist::Dictionary.punctuation`
+* `Cryptozoologist::Dictionary.addresses` ("Lane", "Street", etc - I don't know what this part of an address is called!)

 ### `Cryptozoologist.random`

-The `Cryptozoologist.random` method will return a string separated by `-` containing: a color, an animal, and an item of clothing.
+The `Cryptozoologist.random` method will return a string separated by `-` (or your custom delimiter) containing: a color, an animal, and an item of clothing.

 Example: